Last updated: January 31, 2022

 This Fast Vendor Terms and Conditions (“Terms”) supplements, but does not replace, any Statement of Work (“SOW(s)”) entered into by and between Fast AF, Inc., a Delaware corporation (“Fast”), and the individual or entity set forth in the SOW(s) (“Vendor”).
 The SOW(s) and these Terms together form the “Agreement”.
 Any terms not defined in these Terms have the meaning set forth in the SOW(s).
 If any provision of any SOW(s) conflicts with these Terms, the provision of the SOW will prevail, but only as to the conflicting SOW.

 1.2 Payments.
 As the only consideration due Vendor for the Services, Fast will pay Vendor as expressly stated in the SOW(s).
+Unless stated otherwise in any SOW, Fast pays invoices within thirty (30) calendar days of receiving such invoice.
 If any invoiced items are reasonably disputed by Fast, no late fees or interest will be charged on payments withheld by Fast; such withholding during resolution of the dispute(s) will not constitute a default by Fast, nor will it entitle Vendor to suspend or delay provision of of the Services or to terminate the Agreement in whole or in part.
 Fast will not reimburse Vendor for any ancillary expenses incurred in the performance of the Services unless such expenses are reasonable, were actually incurred as supported by documentation, and were pre-approved in writing by an authorized Fast representative.

 1.3 Taxes and Fees.
 Fast will pay applicable sales tax, value added tax, or goods and services tax that Vendor is legally obligated to charge (“Taxes”), provided that such Taxes are stated separately on the valid tax invoice that Vendor provides to Fast in accordance with the Agreement.
 Notwithstanding the foregoing, If Fast provides Vendor an tax exemption document acceptable to the relevant taxing authority, Vendor shall not collect the Taxes covered by such documentation.
 Fast shall have the right but not the obligation to deduct or withhold any taxes from any amounts payable to Vendor under the Agreement, in which case payment to Vendor as reduced by such itemized deductions or withholdings will constitute full payment and settlement to Vendor of such amounts.
 Vendor will provide Fast with any forms, documents, or certifications required for Fast to satisfy any information reporting or withholding tax obligations with respect to any amounts payable under the Agreement.
 Vendor is solely responsible for all other applicable taxes, withholdings, or fees (including interest, penalties, and/or additions thereto) related to this Agreement and agrees to defend, indemnify, and hold Fast harmless from any and all claims, liability, and expenses on account of an alleged failure by Vendor to satisfy any such obligation.